morganwkelly/spatInfer/README.md

 using spatial observations are prone to return inflated t-statistics regardless of the validity of their identification procedure.
-`spatInfer` introduces a regression procedure to obtain reliable results in these circumstances, a spatial noise placebo to ensure the validity of the inference procedure, and a synthetic outcome test to ascertain whether the outcome is spatial noise independent of the treatment.
+`spatInfer` introduces a regression procedure to obtain reliable results in these circumstances by adding a spatial basis and using large cluster standard errors.
+It generates a spatial noise placebo to ensure the validity of the inference procedure, and a synthetic outcome test to ascertain whether the outcome is spatial noise independent of the treatment.

 ## Workflow.